SparkliTwizzl/plurality-utilities/documentation/docs/user-guide/getting-started/petrichor-script.md

     }
     ```
     ```powershell title="Command line"
-    [install path]> Petrichor.exe commandName --inputFile input.txt --commandOption1 value1 --commandOption2 value2
+    [install path]> Petrichor.exe commandName --inputFile input.txt --commandOption1 "argument 1" --commandOption2 "argument 2"
     ```

 ---
-### Module options region
+### Module options token

 The `module-options` token allows you to configure module-specific options, if supported by a module.

 !!! note

-    Each module that supports this region will have its own version of it.
+    Each module that supports this token will have its own version of it.

     See the relevant module's documentation for more information.

 ???+ important "Restrictions"